 - Barrier strength

-As women move through perimenopause and into menopause, estrogen levels fluctuate and gradually decline.
+As women move through perimenopause and into menopause, oestrogen levels fluctuate and gradually decline.
 When this happens, the skin produces less oil and becomes thinner and more fragile over time.

 Less oil means less natural protection.
 Moisture escapes more easily.
 The skin barrier which is the outer layer of the skin that keeps water in and irritation out, thus creating a more resilient barrier.